-- STEP 1 To start programming press the SET key once to access the Fahrenheit/Celsius mode.
+STEP 1 To start programming press the SET key once to access the Fahrenheit/Celsius mode.
 The Display will show the current status, either F for degrees Fahrenheit or C for degrees Celsius.
-Then press either the up or down arrow key to toggle between the F or C designation. - STEP 2 Press the SET key again to access the set point.
+Then press either the up or down arrow key to toggle between the F or C designation.

+STEP 2 Press the SET key again to access the set point.
 The LCD will display the current setpoint and the S1 indicator will be blinking on and off to indicate that the control is in the set point mode.
-Then press either the up key to increase or the down key to decrease the setpoint to the desired temperature. - STEP 3 Press the SET key again to access the differential.
+Then press either the up key to increase or the down key to decrease the setpoint to the desired temperature.

+STEP 3 Press the SET key again to access the differential.
 The LCD will display the current and differential the DIF1 indicator will be blinking on and off to indicate that the control is in the differential mode.
-Then press the up key to increase or the down key to decrease the differential to the desired setting. - STEP 4 Press the SET key again to access the cooling or heating mode.
+Then press the up key to increase or the down key to decrease the differential to the desired setting.

+STEP 4 Press the SET key again to access the cooling or heating mode.
 The LCD will display the current mode, either C1 for cooling or H1 for heating.
 Then press either the up or down key to toggle between the C1 or H1 designation.
 (This setting must remain at H1 for proper furnace operation and temperature regulation.)

-Press the SET key once more and programming is complete.
+STEP 5 Press the SET key again to access the Anti-short Cycle Compressor Delay (D1).
+This setting is only used in cooling applications.
+(This setting must remain at 0 for proper furnace operation and temperature regulation).
+Press SET key again to finish the programming.